redrunnerjs/redrunner.github.io/docs/tour.md

 RedRunner is not a library you can just load into a page like jQuery.
 It compiles code using a special Babel plugin, so you need a tool such as [webpack](https://webpack.js.org/), [rollup](https://rollupjs.org/guide/en/) or [parcel](https://parceljs.org/).

-If you want to code along (recommended) simply to clone the demo project.
+If you want to code along (recommended) simply clone the demo project:

-### Clone the demo project

-Clone the repo:

 ```bash
 git clone git@github.com:redrunnerjs/demo.git